On the cusp of a circular revolution

-We have reached an important crossroads in how we address sustainability as a society, with consequences in terms of what we need to focus on to deliver on this agenda and how we manage this operationally.
+We have reached an important crossroads in how we foster system-wide change towards sustainability as a society, with consequences in terms of what we need to focus on to deliver on this agenda and how we manage this operationally.

 A marked shift in consumer awareness and a rapidly changing regulatory environment are driving major change.
 Companies are responding to this by setting ambitious goals to make their operations and products more sustainable.
 Those with the right focus are already thinking of ways to design circularity into their systems and products from the beginning, and using innovation as the key to unlocking sustainability.